rtusiime/Parstagram/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] Seamless transition between fragments: For example, once the User clicks on post, the app automatically shuffles to post view.

 ## Video Walkthrough